Release Date/Time: 3/14/2016 10:02 AM

 Location: Monterey and San Benito Counties

-Law Enforcement emphasizes the preventable nature of drunk driving reminding everyone that all it takes is a little planning ahead.
-Designate a sober driver or call a cab.
-But whatever you do, don't drink and drive.
-The California Office of Traffic Safety DDVIP (Designated Driver VIP) mobile app is now available for free download on iOS and Android devices.
-Launched last year, the new DDVIP app offers enhanced features, allowing users to 'Map a Spot” with their current location to find DDVIP partnering establishments in their area or a 'List of Spots” to search all participating bars and restaurants throughout California.
+• PARTY PREPARATION: Designate a sober, reliable driver to get you home safely.
+Find the name of a taxi company (or two), and keep their numbers in your phone, or download the California Office of Traffic Safety DDVIP (Designated Driver VIP) mobile app is now available for free download on iOS and Android devices.
+Launched in 20014, the DDVIP app offers enhanced features, allowing users to 'Map a Spot” with their current location to find DDVIP partnering establishments in their area or a 'List of Spots” to search all participating bars and restaurants throughout California.
 Users will be offered free incentives at each bar to celebrate their life saving role.
 They can stay up-to-date with the latest from DDVIP and see what other users are saying via its social tab.
 Also through the app, for those who want to imbibe but also make it a point to plan ahead, users can easily order a sober ride from Uber, Lyft or Curb – all from one screen.
-Police, Sheriff and the CHP encourage all motorists to help make your community safer: Report Drunk Drivers – Call 911.

 Release Authorized by: Gerard Ross